 “We will be monitoring, with security guards, those who will be placed in these regional centres, to ensure that they do not break quarantine,” said Nunavut Health Minister George Hickes.

-In Iqaluit, we all knew that having the virus come to Nunavut could have catastrophic effects on the limited Health Care system here and the on the Inuit population.
+In Iqaluit, we all knew (and still know) that having the virus come to Nunavut could have catastrophic effects on the limited Health Care system here and on the Inuit population.
 Families here remember all too well what happened with the devastating Turberculosis Outbreak in the 1940’s to the 1960’s when thousands (one-seventh) of Inuit died.
-Nearly half of the Eastern Arctic Inuit population was sent south to Hamilton for tuberculosis treatment.
+Nearly half of the Eastern Arctic Inuit population was sent south to Hamilton (and other cities, even Halifax, NS) for tuberculosis treatment.
 Many never returned.

 If there was a Covid-19 outbreak in Nunavut, many people would not be provided with adequate health care.
 Many people would die.